moinakg/pcompress/README.md

        '-M' -     Display memory allocator statistics
        '-C' -     Display compression statistics

-NOTE: It is recommended not to use '-L' with libbsc compression since libbsc uses
-      LZP internally as well.

     Encryption flags:
        '-e'       Encrypt chunks with AES.
 The password can be prompted from the user or read from a file.
 Whether 128-Bit or 256-Bit keys are used depends